Logging requests to GraphQL Metrics

 }

-Plugins
+Metrics Plugins

-All of these plugins take a fetch
+All of the Stellate server and framework plugins take a fetch

 package, and in an edge environment (e.g. Cloudflare Workers) pass the global fetch function.